fastly/fastly-magento2/Documentation/Guides/RATE-LIMITING.md

 # Rate Limiting (limited)

-*THIS FUNCTIONALITY IS EXPERIMENTAL.
-IT MAY BE REMOVED IN FUTURE RELEASES*

 Rate Limiting is available from version 1.2.94 of the module.
 If you do not see it in your module you will need to update your module.